 An important facet of the Templeton philosophy is expressed within that book from 1977: “The Templeton Prize does not encourage syncretism but rather an understanding of the benefits of diversity” (page 145).
 Where syncretism is the attempt to combine different beliefs systems, our goal should be to lift up the uniqueness of each belief system and deepen our respect for those differences, knowing well that the best part all these faces are a direct reflection of Infinity and all the verbiage and words used to describe the infinite.

-Each of the Templeton Prize people whom I have gotten to know and with whom I have worked include Frère Roger (1974), Ralph Burhoe (1980), Carl Friedrich von Weizsäcker (1989), Charles Birch (1990), Michael Novak (1994), Paul Davies (1995), Freeman Dyson (2000), Arthur Peacocke (2001), and Bernard d’Espagnat (2009).
+Templeton Prize people whom I have met and gotten to know include Frère Roger (1974), Ralph Burhoe (1980), Carl Friedrich von Weizsäcker (1989), Charles Birch (1990), Michael Novak (video)(1994), Paul Davies (1995), Freeman Dyson (2000), Arthur Peacocke (2001), Bernard d’Espagnat (2009), and Frank Wilczek (2022).

-Others with whom I have corresponded include Francis Collins (2020), Alvin Plantinga (2017), 14th Dalai Lama, Tenzin Gyatso (2012), Martin Rees (2011), George F. R. Ellis (2004), John.D..Barrow (2006), John Polkinghorne (2002), Ian Barbour (1999), Stanley Jaki (1987), and Thomas F. Torrance (1978).
+Others with whom I have corresponded include Francis Collins (2020), Marcelo Gleiser (2019), Alvin Plantinga (2017), 14th Dalai Lama, Tenzin Gyatso (2012), Martin Rees (2011), George F. R. Ellis (2004), John.D..Barrow (2006), John Polkinghorne (2002), Ian Barbour (1999), Stanley Jaki (1987), and Thomas F. Torrance (1978).

-Yes, indeed, a those few in bold became long-standing friends.
+Yes, indeed, a few (bold) became friends.

 Additional references: https://81018.com/validate/#Templeton